brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Gideon the Ninth** — Tamsyn Muir

+Queer space necromancers!
+Queer space necromancers!
+OMG.
+This book was utterly bizarre, and a hell of a lot of fun.
+I’m a fan of low-tech future space stories, where for the most part the book seems more like fantasy than sci-fi, so this book was a joy.
+Plus there was necromancy!
+Apparently there are going to be two more books in this series, which is a delightful thing to learn, because I want to stretch out and learn more about this strange universe.

 **Raven Strategem** — Yoon Ha Lee

 All the world building and deciphering of the strange calendrical system paid off in full in this book.
 Getting a hint of what Jedao/Cheris might want at the end of Ninefox, this book deals with the aftermath of a dangerously peerless tactician let loose in the galaxy.
 I enjoyed all the strange details of the hexarchs, and imagining what each moth looked like.
 It’s been a minute since a sci-fi book got me so excited.
 This series can feel like a slog at first, but I think it’s worth it.